Submissions

 1. Acknowledgements

-This section recognises the individuals or organisations that provided help during the research (e.g., providing funding, editing, writing assistance, proofreading, etc.).
+This section recognizes the individuals or organizations that provided help during the research (e.g., providing funding, editing, writing assistance, proofreading, etc.).

 1. Competing Interests

-Authors are requested to disclose interests that are directly or indirectly related to the work submitted for publication.
-Disclosure of interests provides a complete and transparent process and helps readers form their own judgements of potential bias.
+We request authors to disclose any interests directly or indirectly related to the work they submit for publication.
+Disclosure of interests is a complete and transparent process that helps readers form their own judgments of potential bias.

-1. Ethics approval: Research involving human participants, their data or biological material
+1. Ethics approval - Research involving human participants, their data or biological material (if any)

 1. References

 Please ensure that every reference cited in the text is also present in the reference list (and vice versa).
-Unpublished results and personal communications are not recommended in the text citations and reference list.
+We do not recommend including unpublished results and personal communications in the text citations and reference list.
 The references should follow the standard APA 7 reference style.
-"Personal communication" will not be accepted as a reference.
+We will not accept "Personal communication" as a reference.

 Format for Citing the References in Text